scoobyshi/iot-activity/README.md

+# Description
+This is a simple app that listens for some kind of IoT activity, in this initial example, activity on a Wink hub and devices, and saves some of these events / facts for later retrieval, aggregation, insight, etc.

+The types of devices might include motion sensors, light bulbs, plugs, etc.  Later we could extend this to include non-Wink devices including home brew Raspberry Pi items like Garage Door controllers, Sprinkler controllers (see my older blog for examples), temperature sensors, blind remotes, etc.

+# Start and Configuration

+## Environment
+Checkout the /config folder.
+WINK_TOKEN should contain your generated access token (expiry?), and details for an AWS Dynamo DB (could be another type, its just what I'm using).

+Since we're using AWS, appropriate credentials will need to be in the users home folder, for example ~/.aws/credentials.

+## Quick Start
+For development - `npm run dev`

+For production - can either use the supplied Dockerfile (which uses pm2), or deploy as a SystemD process.

 # Scope
 - Listen for IoT events, initially with Wink pub/sub, later also AWS IoT, other data sources like internal MQ? (eg Temp sensor in home, published to AWS IoT)